The First Encounter (rewritten and proofread)

 Levitum clenched his fists, the creasing of metal grating the ears of all those around.
 “How dare you?!”
 He slammed an open hand on his chest in defiance then pointed his fist at the prosecutor.
 “I sacrificed my present and my future to ensure humanity has even a past to speak of!
 But you wouldn’t know that.”
 Levitus crossed his arms and looked down on the prosecutor.
 “You’re too busy trying everything you can to make alliances with the alien races and trying to save those that have already fallen to those without a pantheon.”
 He chuckled.
 “Perhaps their ‘influence’ has reached you as well, ‘Night Spirit’.”

 The prosecutor would have smirked if he still had a properly functioning face.
 Alas, he had to only rely on his eyebrows and varied openings for his eyes to relay any sort of physical expression of an emotion.
 He emotified himself with a raised lower eyelid on his left eye and a raised brow for his right.

 “While I would be remiss not to continue our verbal war,” he started “This encounter is not for petty squabbling but for a potential new member of the Marma Fissures,” he stated calmly.

-There was a long moment where they glared at each other and Killigan felt like he was being crushed by the pressure being emitted.
-The two looked over towards the boy who was keeping to himself and didn’t want to talk to them.
+There was a long moment where they glared at each other and Killigan felt like he was stuck between them, slowly being crushed by the pressure.
+The two men looked over towards the boy who was keeping to himself and trying to be as inconspicuous as possible.